 Deep in the mountainous region of Yen Bai, Mu Cang Chai is easily the best spot in Vietnam to view rice terraces.
 Here, rugged mountains are covered with ripening rice paddies, making them look like golden stairways.

-Encircled by a series of verdant mountains, Mu Cang Chai is a rural district in the Northwest of Vietnam.
-It’s located about 300 kilometres from Hanoi and is best known for its towering rice terraces.
-The area itself is in fullest beauty during the autumn, when all the mountains slopes are cloaked in a sea of gold.
+Encircled by a series of lush mountains, Mu Cang Chai is a rural district in Northwest Vietnam.
+It’s located about 300 kilometers from Hanoi and is best known for its towering rice terraces.
+The area itself is in its fullest beauty during the autumn when all the mountain slopes are cloaked in a sea of gold.

 Similar to Sapa, Mu Cang Chai is home to several ethnic minority groups.
 Yet the district hasn’t been overwhelmed by mass tourism.
 That’s why the locals, mostly Hmong and Thai people, still live a fairly rustic life.
 They are down-to-earth, and thus visitors can learn a few things about their unique culture.